 Traction Electricity Charge

 If traction electricity is procured by the Infrastructure Manager on behalf of the TOCs, all charges that the Infrastructure Manager incurs in respect of traction electricity will be passed through to the TOCs.
-The traction electricity charge is arrived at by calculating the product of the calibrated modelled consumption rate of the relevant Rolling Stock, a rate for traction current as published (on the HS1 website: https://highspeed1.co.uk/regulatory/access-new-operators) by the Infrastructure Manager (including an uplift to that amount to take account of transmission losses and specific charges levied by the UK national grid provider) and the usage measured in vehicle-kilometres.
+The traction electricity charge is arrived at by calculating the product of the calibrated modelled consumption rate of the relevant Rolling Stock (or the approved meters fitted to that rolling stock as appropriate), a rate for traction current as published (on the Infrastructure Manager’s website: https://stpancras-highspeed.com/our-company/regulatory/access-operators/) by the Infrastructure Manager (including an uplift to that amount to take account of transmission losses and specific charges levied by the UK national grid provider) and the usage measured in vehicle-kilometres.
 There is an annual adjustment to reflect any difference between the modelled and actual cost of traction electricity.

-The Infrastructure Manager has the billing capability to charge TOCs derived by on train meter usage.
+The Infrastructure Manager has the billing capability to charge TOCs using data derived by on train meter usage.
 TOCs have the option to procure their own traction electricity with the prior written consent of the Infrastructure Manager.
 The relevant TOC shall bear all expenses, payments, liabilities, costs and losses (including transmission losses) with regard to the procurement of traction electricity itself and of any additional metering equipment or system costs required for implementation and administration.
 To date, no TOC has chosen to procure their own traction electricity.

 Capacity Reservation Charge (including a potential rebate on such charge)